asjchen/secondary-folding/README.md

 # Protein Secondary Structure Prediction with Neural Networks

 This is a brief survey of neural network methods to predict secondary structure in proteins.
-The dataset, originally from the UniProtKB database, contains amino acid sequence and structure information for proteins found in homo sapiens.
+The dataset, originally from the PDB database, contains amino acid sequence and structure information for roughly 6100 proteins.

+Currently, we use a Bidirection LSTM Encoder-Decoder.

 ## Python Requirements